High-throughput phenotyping: a platform to accelerate legume crop improvement

 Key topics include:

-• Overview of indoor and field-based root phenotyping methodologies,
+• Overview of laboratory and field-based root phenotyping methodologies

-This lecture will address phenotyping under field conditions, including:
+This lecture will address high-throughput phenotyping under field conditions, including:

 • Environmental variability and its impact on data quality,